recluse-so/k3s-intergration/readme.md

+# Aranya Integration Guide

+## Executive Summary

+Aranya's micro-segmentation solution, built on a zero-trust framework, enables applications to maintain operational capability in contested network environments while ensuring data security and service availability.
+By reducing complexity in integrating security at the application design level, Aranya provides enterprise best-in-class protection against network threats.
+The Platform delivers a comprehensive solution that models network security with built-in operational resilience in contested environments.

+The Platform core implements end-to-end encryption, device-level authentication, and a domain-specific policy language for defining security controls.
+This ensures reliable encrypted data exchange across isolated network segments, preventing threat propagation while maintaining service availability during network attacks and enabling quick security policy updates without disruption.
+Through granular access control at the application layer and automated security policy enforcement, the Platform prevents unauthorized access while supporting dynamic responses to network degradation.
+This implementation of encrypted channels combined with policy-based resilience mechanisms ensures that critical services remain operational even in degraded network conditions.
+The platform's ability to maintain high availability of critical services while ensuring data security positions it as an essential tool for modern network defense.
+By combining built-in security features with operational resilience, Aranya enables organizations to maintain their operational capability while protecting against sophisticated network threats, ultimately providing a comprehensive solution for secure and reliable network operations in contested environments.

 # CNI Plugin Overview

 The Go implementation of the VLAN CNI plugin for Kubernetes is designed with a clean architecture that enables VLAN networking capabilities on both wired and wireless (WLAN) host interfaces.
 Let me elaborate on the architecture and how it specifically handles VLAN on WLAN integration: